virteal/l8/README.md

 both define (statically) what happens when they are invoked (dynamically).

-Tasks queue steps that the l8 scheduler will execute much like functions queue statements that the Javascript interpretor execute.
+Tasks queue steps that the l8 scheduler will execute much like functions queue statements that the Javascript interpretor executes.
 With functions, statements queueing is implicit.
 With tasks, it becomes explicit.
 As a result, defining what a task does is of course sligthly less syntaxically easy.